1 injured in shooting on South College Street in Auburn

 According to Auburn Campus Safety, the suspect fled on foot with a handgun.

-The suspect is described as a black male, black hoodie, dreads in his 20s.
+The suspect is described as a black male, wearing a black hoodie, has dreads and is in his 20s.

 Police are asking that you avoid the area and call 911 with any info.